ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-Note that we sent an internal message using mode `3`.
-If you must redeploy the same wallet, **the smart contract can be destroyed**.
-To do this, set the [mode](/v3/documentation/smart-contracts/message-management/message-modes-cookbook#mode160/) to `160` by adding `128` (take the entire balance of the smart contract) + `32` (destroy the smart contract).
-This will retrieve the remaining TON balance and allow you to deploy the wallet again.
+Note that we have sent an internal message using mode `3`.
+If it is necessary to repeat the deployment of the same wallet, **the smart contract can be destroyed**.
+To accomplish this, set the mode correctly by adding 128 (take the entire balance of the smart contract) + 32 (destroy the smart contract) which will = `160` to retrieve the remaining TON balance and deploy the wallet again.

-Remember that for each new transaction, the `seqno` must be incremented by one.
+It's important to note that for each new transaction the **seqno will need to be increased by one**.

 :::info
 The contract code we used is [verified](https://tonscan.org/tx/BL9T1i5DjX1JRLUn4z9JOgOWRKWQ80pSNevis26hGvc=), so you can see an example [here](https://tonscan.org/address/EQDBjzo_iQCZh3bZSxFnK9ue4hLTOKgsCNKfC8LOUM4SlSCX#source).